-Does Medicare Pay For Medically Necessary Eye Exams?
+Does Medicare Pay For Eye Exams?

 Yes, Medicare pays for medically necessary eye exams for people with chronic eye conditions or diabetes.